mozilla-services/shavar-prod-lists/README.md

     trackers within Firefox's UI.
 All of the origins on this list should also be included in Disconnect's `disconnect-blacklist.json` list.
 * `google-mapping.json`: a legacy entity remapping file used by Firefox iOS.
-    This list should not be used be any new products.
+    This list should not be used in any new products.
 Instead, the [`disconnect-mapping.json`](https://github.com/mozilla-services/shavar-list-creation/blob/master/disconnect_mapping.json)
     list should be used.